munktron239/Munks-Fixes/Random-patches/000_readme.txt

 If anything in this folder DOES break your game, plz let me know asap.
 Last thing i want is someone's PC bricking itself over bad code i wrote.

-the more game-changing patches have been moved to PatchManager/PluginData, and can be activated/deactivated in-game with the PatchManager mod.
+The more game-changing patches have been moved to PatchManager/PluginData, and can be activated/deactivated in-game with the PatchManager mod.